 Retention and Destruction of Information

 Toronto Brain Health needs to retain personal information of individuals inquiring about our services for a short period to ensure that we can adequately answer any questions you might have and for our own accountability to external regulatory bodies.
-However, we do keep your personal information for more than a few months in order to protect your privacy.
+However, we do not keep your personal information for more than a few months in order to protect your privacy.

 We keep our client files for a minimum of ten years (as per the healthcare professional’s College regulations – see above).
 We keep any personal information relating to our general correspondence (i.e., with people who are not clients), pertaining to newsletters, seminars and marketing activities, for approximately six months after the newsletter ceases publication or a seminar or marketing activity is over.